d4rxt4r/sdf-raycast-render-p5js/readme.md

 Possible performance improvements:

+[x] use p5.Graphics instead of p5.Image
+[x] use WebGL Framebuffers to draw graphics
 [x] use native JS call for Maths functions
 (sin, cos, max, etc..)
 [x] 2. don't construct p5.Color objects than array of values can be used